How a recruiter analyses your CV: cybersecurity edition

 Looking for advice on how to write your cybersecurity CV?
 Delphine is a recruiter at Orange and will guide you so you can set yourself apart.
 Her objective is to highlight your experience, motivation, and potential.
 Here's how.

-- Your cybersecurity specialities, right at the start of your CV
+- Your cybersecurity specialities, right at the top of your CV

 - The right keywords to grab the attention of the recruitment team